TABLE-China's monthly forex purchases

-BEIJING Dec 19 China's foreign exchange purchases, a gauge of foreign capital flows, fell in November for the second consecutive time in four years as a slowing domestic economy and mounting global uncertainties led some investors to withdraw speculative funds.
+BEIJING, Nov 21 China's foreign exchange purchases, a gauge of foreign capital flows, fell in October for the first time in four years, as a slowing Chinese economy and mounting global uncertainties led some investors to withdraw speculative funds.

-Last month's decline suggested more capital was flowing out of the world's No. 2 economy and which may nudge the central bank into cutting banks' reserve requirements again in coming months, analysts said.
+A sharp reversal from months of relentless gains, the decline suggested capital was flowing out of the world's No.2 economy, which would exert more pressure on the central bank to relax monetary policy to support investor confidence, some analysts said.

 Dec08 313.5 178.9 Nov08 112.4 -32.2 Oct08 165.7 -56.2 Sep08 378.1 107.1 Aug08 182.6 -45.3 Jul08 334.0 54.2 Jun08 216.6 -40.8 May08 366.0 -30.3 Apr08 525.2 31.3 Mar08 400.5 12.2 Feb08 356.8 -45.4 Jan08 654.0 *